Introduction

 1. Contact dermatitis

 Lovage essential oil sometimes causes contact dermatitis.
-Because of lovage sensitizer property, precaution is important before application.
+Because of lovage sensitizer properties, precaution is important before application.

 2. Avoid during the first trimester of pregnancy